Osman Kavala in 2015 (WikiMedia Commons)

 On 25 April, in Turkey, human rights activist and philanthropist Osman Kavala has been sentenced to life in prison for his role in anti-government protests.
 The case raises enormous concerns about the independence of Turkish courts and is expected to damage Turkey's relations with Western countries and rights organizations - as the European Court of Human Rights (ECHR) commenced an infringement procedure against Turkey.
 Since 2019, Ankara has refused to abide by various ECHR rulings.

 2013 Gezi Park protests

-Kavala, 64, is detained since 2017.
-He is accused of financing the 2013 “Gezi Park” anti-government protests and staging a coup against Turkish President Erdoğan.
+Kavala, 64, has been detained since 2017.
+He is accused of financing the 2013 "Gezi Park" anti-government protests and staging a coup against Turkish President Erdoğan.
 Kavala founded an NGO that focuses on peace-building, named Anadolu Kultur.
-In his defense statements last week, Kavala said “the aggravated life sentence demanded against me is an assassination that cannot be explained through legal reasons.”
+In his defence statements last week, Kavala said "the aggravated life sentence demanded against me is an assassination that cannot be explained through legal reasons."

 Western actors react appalled

 Various rights groups and western actors condemned the decision by the Turkish court.
 "This unjust verdict shows that the Gezi trial was only an attempt to silence independent voices.
 Today, we have witnessed a travesty of justice of spectacular proportions," said Nils Muiznieks, Europe director at Amnesty International, of the "politically motivated charade".